 - Whether the property was old or new

-- The purpose for which the property was used by the previous tenant
+- The purpose for which the previous tenant used the property

 Handling the legal problems with your tenant for the improvements made by him